abdulhaq-e/ngrx-json-api/README.md

 ### Fetching data

 The `NgrxJsonApiService` instance methods `findOne` and `findMany` are the ones used for fetching data either from the server or from the state (offline fetching).
-Both return a handler with a `results` property that contains an `Observable` of the results.
-To use both methods, a `ResourceQuery` must be given as an input in addition to an optional boolean for server side or client side fetching.
+Both return an observable that should emit the results of the query.
+To use both methods, a `Query` must be given as an input in addition to an optional boolean to determine server side or client side fetching.
 Default is server side fetching.

-The ResourceQuery must have at least a `type` and `queryId` properties.
-Other possible properties are `id`, `params` and `queryType`.
-We will not use the last two now.
+The Query used in `findMany` must have at least a `type`.
+For `findOne`, in addition to a `type` property, it should have an `id` property.
+The latter is not strictly correct but we'll go into this later in advanced usage.

 Let's jump to examples: